COVID-19 CULTURAL Resources

-We are holding video calls every two weeks on Mondays at 3:30 p.m. to discuss the impacts of COVID-19 on the cultural sector, available relief, and inspirational stories.
+We are holding video calls as needed to discuss the impacts of COVID-19 on the cultural sector, available relief, and inspirational stories.
 All are invited to join.
 Our partners are Utah Department of Heritage & Arts; Utah Cultural Alliance; Utah Humanities; Utah Museums Association; and local arts agency partners throughout the state.

 Additional Resources from Utah Division of Arts & Museums

 Our agency has been hosting discipline-specific online conversations.
-These conversations are an opportunity for us to share updates, and for peer-to-peer sharing.
+These conversations are an opportunity for us to share updates and for peer-to-peer sharing.
 Here are notes from past conversations; some notes include links to video recordings of the calls.

 Resources for Cultural Organizations

 > A list of SBA-approved Utah lenders